OpenIdentityPlatform/OpenIdentityPlatform.org/_posts/2025-09-12-using-google-authenticator-with-openam.md

 ### **Configuring the Device Registration Chain**

-The registration chain is required so that authenticated users can add a second authentication factor using Microsoft Authenticator.
+The registration chain is required so that authenticated users can add a second authentication factor using Google Authenticator.

 In the administrator console, in the realm settings in the left menu, select Authentication → Chains and click the `Add Chain` button in the list that opens.